resiliencetheatre/rpi-extree/vault.md

 # Vault

 Vault is RasbperryPi 5 based firmware for your data.
-This is work in progress.
+It offers you encrypted partition on MicroSD which is opened with FIDO2 hardware token on boot and contains Cryptpad, Syncthing and git functionality.

+You may also install Dokuwiki wiki under `/usr/htdocs` if you like.

+Vault is built with buildroot as Raspberry Pi5 firmware image and it's main purpose is to offer local storage for your code & files.
+It's reachable over macsec, layer2 encrypted LAN connection only, which means no lateral movement towards vault is possible from normal LAN segment.

+# Building

 Build 'vault' image: